 Although lots of the gear that we outline here is as applicable to road biking as it is to mountain biking, there are plenty of specialist products available and cycle shops where you can get pretty much mountain bike gear only.

-Nearly 80 per cent of cycle-related deaths result from head injuries, so riding without a helmet is not an option.
-You absolutely must wear one.
-As well as that startling fact, prices for a good helmet are between £25 and £35, so there really is no excuse.
+Nearly 80 per cent of cycle-related deaths result from head injuries, so riding without a helmet is not really a sensible option.
 Here’s what you should look for when choosing your mountain biking helmet:

 - It has a peak to keep the sun or mud out of your eyes.